The COVID-19 situation is rapidly changing and we recommend that GPs ensure they are receiving updates from their local system.

 The reasons for the caution are partly because it is not recommended that patients be seen for a face to face assessment solely for NEWS2 to be calculated.
 In addition, severe COVID-19 may present with unpredictable physiological change such as ‘silent hypoxia’ when someone does not appear unduly short of breath or cyanosed but may have reduced oxygen saturation.

-RESTORE2, incorporates NEWS2, and was developed before COVID-19, which seems to behave in ways not yet fully understood.
+RESTORE2, incorporates NEWS2, and was developed before COVID-19.
 However, the use of RESTORE2 provides a common language of communication with carers and enables the monitoring of physiological change and it is in this way that we recommend it is used.
-Find out more about this and our other training resources for care providers.
+Watch our short RESTORE2 training video to find out how RESTORE2 benefits GPs.
+You can also find out more about this and our other training resources for care providers.

 - BMJ Emergency Medicine Journal: Distributions of the National Early Warning Score (NEWS) across a healthcare system following a large-scale roll-out.